AdamUllmann/Modu-FILTER/README.md

 # ModuFilter

-![Filter Interface](https://github.com/AdamUllmann/images-for-repos/blob/9e6060cdb3dbeb6528ecc844460ea204cd0dfe9e/image234234.png)

-## Overview

-ModuFilter is a dynamic audio filter plugin, designed using the JUCE framework.
+a dynamic audio filter plugin, designed using the JUCE framework.
 It offers intuitive control over filter parameters for cutoff frequency and resonance, for 3 filter types.
 This plugin is suitable for both live and studio applications, providing a flexible and easy-to-use interface for shaping your sound.

+![Filter Interface](https://github.com/AdamUllmann/images-for-repos/blob/9e6060cdb3dbeb6528ecc844460ea204cd0dfe9e/image234234.png)

 ## Features